cirillojon/react-app/README.md

 - Will eventually turn into something substantial

-# App creating using netlify craate react app demo
+## App created using netlify craate react app demo.

-# Originao readme is below:
+   - Originao readme is below: